julien6387/supvisors/docs/configuration.rst

 ``running_failure_strategy``

-    This element gives the strategy to apply when the process is unexpectedly stopped in a running application.
+    This element gives the strategy applied when the process is running on a node that becomes silent (crash, power down, network failure, etc).
 This value supersedes the value set at application level.
     The possible values are { ``CONTINUE``, ``RESTART_PROCESS``, ``STOP_APPLICATION``, ``RESTART_APPLICATION`` }
     and their impact is detailed in :ref:`running_failure_strategy`.